Skip to main content

 Mineral & Stringtown Hazard Tree Removal

-Season two of tree removal has been ongoing in Stringtown since late May 2024.
+Season three of strategic tree removal in Mineral and Stringtown since April 2025.
 Expect noise from equipment and potential traffic delays.
 Access via HWY 36 to Aspen, Aspen Lane West, Aspen Lane East, Sugar Pine, and Lodgepole Lanes may be limited for your safety during operational hours (M-F, 7:30am-4:30pm).

-The RCDTC has partnered with the Mineral Firewise USA® Council to implement Phase I of the Mineral & Stringtown Hazard Tree Removal Project.
-This project will ultimately serve Mineral's Cool-Air, Lassen Alpine Village, and Meadowview subdivisions in addition to Stringtown to treat dead, dying, and diseased trees, and trees that violate Public Resources Code 4291.
+In collaboration with Mineral FIREWISE USA®, the RCDTC is implementing Phase II of the Mineral & Stringtown Hazard Tree Removal Project.
+This project continues to serve Mineral's Cool-Air, Lassen Alpine Village, and Meadowview subdivisions in addition to Stringtown to treat dead, dying, and diseased trees, and trees that violate Public Resources Code 4291.
 The Mineral & Stringtown Hazard Tree Removal Project is a TinderSmart Tehama program available at no additional cost to residents.

 Get Involved